aayzaa/barcelona_rental_prices_no_sklearn/README.md

 ## Process 👩🏽‍💻

 The idea of this small project was to put in practice some theory I learned through an online course.
-The focus was to build a multilinear regression model that used the gradient descent algorithm to predict the renting prices of apartments in Barcelona.
+The focus was to build a multilinear regression model that used the gradient descent algorithm to predict the rental prices of apartments in Barcelona.

 The first step was to gather data on apartments (Price, Rooms, Bathrooms, Size in m2 and District), so I used [Web Scraper](https://webscraper.io/) to **scrape over 15,000 apartments** in the city.